imtiazjava/Master_Code/README.md

     }
 }
 ===========================================================================
+Program: FOP_5
+Language: Java
+Level   	   : Basic
+Module   : Fundamental of Programming
+Topic        : Control Statements
+Problem Statement:

-FOP_5 : For a given method write a logic  which returns the greatest number among two numbers by using following specifications.
+For a given method write a logic  which returns the greatest number among two numbers by using following specifications.

 Specifications: The value returned by the method getGreatest() is determined by the following rules: